hanpari/sovereign/source/02/063_enemy.md

 "What objective?"

-While Simone hesitated, Doll who stood still behind her started to glow with apparent joy, as if the next sentence that had to come was bringing her immense happiness.
+While Simone hesitated, Doll, who stood still behind her, started to glow with apparent joy, as if the following sentence that had to come was bringing her immense happiness.

 "What objective?"
 Gromov repeated the question.

-"To my best knowledge," Simone stated, "when the owner is ready and the Egg activated, it implies only one thing."
+"To my best knowledge," Simone stated, "when the owner is ready, and the Egg activated, it implies only one thing."

 "What thing?"